Stock market today: Asian shares slide after tech, rising oil prices drag Wall St lower

-Stocks fell Wednesday in Asia after a slide for technology stocks dragged Wall Street lower ahead of a key report on U.S. inflation.
+Stocks fell Wednesday in Asia after a slide in technology stocks dragged Wall Street lower ahead of a key report on U.S. inflation.

 On Tuesday, the S&P 500 lost 0.6% to 4,461.90.
 The Dow Jones Industrial Average slipped 0.1%, to 34,645.99 The Nasdaq composite dropped 1% to 13,773.61.